Reviewing Provident Acquisition (PAQC) & Its Peers

 |$61.54 million

 64.9% of Provident Acquisition shares are owned by institutional investors.
-Comparatively, 53.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-19.3% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+Comparatively, 53.2% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+19.2% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a breakdown of recent recommendations for Provident Acquisition and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings and target prices for Provident Acquisition and its rivals, as reported by MarketBeat.com.

 |Sell Ratings